 Lake Titicaca was my last stop in Bolivia.
 Before I visited, I thought, “It’s just going to be a big lake.
 How nice could it be?”

-I had to eat crow as my bus approached the lake.
-It was gorgeous.
+I had to eat my words as my bus approached the lake.

 Hammocks were all over the grounds.